myokoym/clipcellar/README.md

     $ clipbocellar argf [FILE_OR_STDIN]

-Show added texts
+Show added texts (and set the latest text to clipboard)

     $ clipbocellar show

-Full-text search
+Full-text search (and set the latest text to clipboard)

     $ clipbocellar search WORD